 If you plan to buy in your compost next year, I’d buy it now, tarp it with heavy black plastic (like this one), and let it keep breaking down before you use it in the spring.
-If it is heavy on the bark mulch like ours was, I might even add some old hay or other “green” materials in there as well.
+If it is heavy on the bark mulch, I would also add some old hay or other “green” materials.
 Another tip, I learned from The Intelligent Gardener would be to layer your compost with alfalfa meal to help it break down more quickly.

 Have you tried growing intensively?
-What was your experience?
+What are your best garden tips?